Solar Extreme Ultraviolet Spectrograph and High-energy Imager (SEUSHI): Design, Development, and Pre-Flight Calibration: Instrument Measurement Requirements

 Lastly, the third objective of the SEUSHI instrument involves generating early alerts for coronal mass ejections.
 This is done by utilizing the EUV spectra, which exhibits coronal dimming, or reduction in emissions when plasma is rapidly evacuated into an erupting CME.
 Previous work has shown that quantitative measurements of coronal dimming (area, depth, slope of intensity drop) can be used to predict Earth-directed CME mass, speed, and potential geomagnetic impact before the CME reaches Earth (for example, \cite{mason_relationship_2016, mason_sdoeve_2019} and references therein).
 The EUV spectrograph of the SEUSHI instrument provides high resolution EUV spectra to measure coronal dimming, whose depth is proxy for CME mass and whose slope is proxy for CME velocity (e.g., \cite{mason_relationship_2016}).
 Additionally, multiple emission lines across ionization states of Fe in the spectral range of 17-22 nm, allow probing the temperature of the coronal plasma.
 Additionally, there is current on-going work to estimate density depletion using the density-sensitive line pair of Fe XIII at approximately 20 nm, using data from SDO-EVE.
 Further work is also ongoing, to explore what other parameters may affect the relationship of dimming with CMEs (e.g., the total unsigned flux, the amount of open field nearby, etc).
 Overall, the EUV spectra in this wavelength range provides a fertile ground for basic science to explore the relationship of the coronal plasma and its emission with the kinematics of the CME.
 The SEUSHI instruments spectral range covers the key part of the spectrum EUV spectrum that previous coronal dimming studies with SDO-EVE MEGS-A focused on, and with similar spectral resolution.
 The SEUSHI solar SXR images also provide flare location information that contributes to knowing the CME direction.
 The combination of these SEUSHI measurements can then provide alerts for earth directed CMEs which are missed by traditional white-light coronagraph instruments.
 The measurement requirements and corresponding instrument projected performance pertaining to the three objectives are listed in the last two columns of the STM.
 The SEUSHI instrument meets all measurement requirements for the science goals, other than the SNR requirement for coronal dimming (current SNR at 193 Å is approximately 200).
 One possible way to achieve better SNR is to combine adjacent Fe line of similar coronal temperature.
 For example, the coronal dimming iron lines include Fe IX 17.11 nm, Fe X 17.46 nm, Fe XI 17.72 nm, etc. which can be combined together to give better SNR at lower spectral resolution.
 Thus, the current value is sufficient for a the sounding rocket proof-of-concept test flight, and Section \ref{subsec:euv_concept} discusses multiple strategies for improving the SNR for future satellite version of the SEUSHI instrument.
-Since the 10-minute SDO-EVE calibration sounding rocket flight is unlikely to observe a flare event, its primary objective of this flight is to demonstrate SEUSHI measurement capability across three observing modes: pixel-level HOPE measurements, active-region soft X-ray spectroscopy, and EUV dimming observations.
-In the absence of a flare, validation will be achieved through quiescent-Sun and active-region observations that (a) validate pixel-level temperature and emission measure retrievals from SXR imaging, (b) demonstrate active-region spectral reconstruction through individual photon counting, and (c) verify expected signal levels for the EUV spectrograph.